orbisgis/h2gis/home.md

 ```sql
 select idarea, COUNT(idroad) roadscount from area,roads where area.the_geom && roads.the_geom AND ST_Intersects(area.the_geom,roads.the_geom) GROUP BY idarea ORDER BY idarea
 ```

-## Function documentation

-Function documentation may be found here:

-* h2spatial-ext

 ## Spatial JDBC